LawsonMcCoy/GDIM_61_Project/README.md

   - Walking up the first set of stairs can cause quite a bit of lag
   - The player will ocassionally get stuck on a stair and you have to jump to get past the step
   - Currently cannot pause the game from the controller, you must use the keyboard
-  - No visual feedback when damaging the enemy
+  - Pause menu only works on initial runthrough.
+Whenever the game restarts, the pause menu does not work

 ## Credits
 Art